The Genesis of Wagner's Opera Parsifal

 entire drama in three acts on the "Good Friday" in 1857.
 How reliably Wagner's memory held after several

-of the Valkyrie but almost immediately recognized that he did not need this source after all.
-Just as little as he needed the Marienbad draft of 1845,
+poem of the Valkyrie but almost immediately recognized that he did not need this source after all.
+Just as little as he needed the Marienbad draft of

-which Frau Wesendonk sent him on 25 December 1861 to Paris, to complete the poem of the Meistersinger.
-With amazing fidelity he recalled the contents of
+1845, which Frau Wesendonk sent him on 25 December 1861 to Paris, to complete the poem of the Meistersinger.
+With amazing fidelity he recalled the

 the Parzival-drama in the course of time developed further and changed under completely different